 |Work with on-premise NAS and filers||✔||✔|

-Resilio Connect provides your remote workers a fast and reliable way to access small and big files both for your on-premise NAS and filers as well as a cloud.
+Resilio Connect provides your remote workers fast and reliable remote access to small and big files, for both your on-premise NAS and filers as well as the cloud.
 Resilio Connect solves the slowness of the SMB protocol over VPN, provides an easy and secure way to access data via a very intuitive end-user interface.
-It’s enterprise-grade security will ensure that your data is safe and employees will get the data they need when telecommuting or working remotely.
+Its enterprise-grade security will ensure that your data is safe and employees will get the data they need when telecommuting or working remotely.
 Resilio Connect is available for Windows, Linux, Mac OS X, iOS, Android, FreeBSD, and all major NAS solutions.

 Learn more about Resilio Connect and how it can provide fast and secure data access for remote workers.
-Or, schedule a demo or get a free trial to find out.
+Or, schedule a demo and start a free trial to find out.